Garry04/KDE-config/README.md

-Use Konsave to apply the config, might not apply everything so you'll have to do some of it manually such as rounded corners, nerdfetch and bashrc
+Use Konsave to apply the config, might not apply everything so you'll have to do some of it manually such as rounded corners, nerdfetch and bashrc.